cablelabs/micronets/docs/operation/subscriber-removal.md

 ### for NCCoE Build 3

-Removing a subscriber is a pretty simple process.
+Removing a subscriber involves removing the subscriber from the MSO Portal database, removing the subscriber's micronets, and removing the subscriber's Micronets Manager.

 0. Remove the subscriber from the MSO Portal using: